mcmahonj12/TCI/modules/VIM.Install.VCSA/README.md

 The module has a 25 minute timeout built into it.
 The timeout is so long because it can take as long as 20 minutes to perform a full configuration or the appliance.

+# Support
+This module is not supported by VMware or myself.
+Itmay not be kept up with other versions of vCenter Server.
+Use at your own risk.

 # Prerequisites
 This module requires additional modules to be loaded to work properly.
 If the modules are not installed the Install-vCSA module will not load until the modules listed below are loaded.